microsoft/azurelinux-tutorials/docs/kernel/modify_kernel.md

 INFO[2416] --> kernel-5.15.102.1-100.cm2.src.rpm
 ```

-You can also see the built RPM in `CBL-MarinerTutorials/out/RPMS/`.
-This RPM can be `scp`'d to a running image and installed via `sudo rpm -ihv kernel-5.15.102.1-100.cm2.rpm`.
+You can also see the built kernel RPM in `CBL-MarinerTutorials/out/RPMS/`.
+This RPM can be `scp`'d to a running image and installed via `sudo rpm -ihv kernel-5.15.102.1-100.cm2.rpm` .

 ### Build an Image with a Custom Kernel

-We can also build an image with our new kernel.
-Note that even if we hadn't prebuilt the kernel in the previous steps, this step would also rebuild the kernel RPM.
+You can also build an image with our new kernel.
+Note that even if you hadn't prebuilt the kernel in the previous steps, this step would also rebuild the kernel RPM.

 ```bash
 # Enter the toolkit